CS3099JH2017/cs3099jh/protocols/backend_spec.md

 }
 ```

-When setting metadata the backend must ensure that it matches the `metadata` template and have a the version counter be exactly one greater than that within current metadata stored (this allows race-free read-modify-write).
+When setting metadata the backend must ensure that it matches the `metadata` template and have a the version counter be exactly one greater than the one in the *current* version of the metadata (this allows race-free read-modify-write).
 If there is not any metadata currently stored then no extra restriction is placed on the version field.

 If the format of metadata inside a client request is not correct the server should responsd with code 400 and error "invalid_metadata"